dkallen78/Mathemagicus-Version-2.0/README.md

 People like achievements.
 I'm coming up with a list of achievements and looking for cool icons that might be suitable.
 I think I'm going to have 3 levels of each achievement: bronze, silver, and gold.
 The levels will be determined by how many times you've gotten that achievement.

 I want more spell animations like J. Jonah Jameson wants Spiderman pictures.

+## 11/29/17

+### Update

+I've fixed the minor issue with averaging the time to answer a question.

+I found a bug with the individual spell pages of the book that I fixed.
+The issue had to do w/ passing the wrong value to a function so that the spell book would show more spells than the player had learned.
+Working with arrays can get confusing...

+I did some work w/ \<canvas\> and animating a Fibonacci spiral for my Fibonacci Spell but it didn't turn out as cool as the Triangle/Fireball Spell so I don't think I'm going to pursue that.
+Working with \<canvas\> isn't as intuitive as some other programming stuff and I need to play w/ it some more.

 ## 11/28/17